 For most small birds, getting seeds out of a cone is too complicated to be worth the effort.
 For crossbills, it’s a snap.
 The bird inserts its beak between two cone scales and then closes it so that the crossed tips push the scales apart.
 Twisting its head, the bird works to reach the seed buried between the scales.
 Using its tongue against grooves on the inside of its beak, it pulls out the seed, cracks the dry husk and swallows the kernel.

 This happens in a lot less time than it takes to describe it.
 A crossbill can extract and eat more than 20 seeds per minute, which means better than one every three seconds!

-Learn about the different types of bird beaks and how birds use them.
+Learn about the different types of bird beaks and how birds use them to eat.

 When conifers are loaded with cones, these birds have an easy food source.
 But big cone crops don’t last and are extremely variable from year to year, so crossbills move until they find the next good food supply.
 In any given forest, crossbills might be abundant one year and completely absent the next.

 In most kinds of birds, each male has a regular nesting territory and returns to it the same time every year to pair up and raise a brood of young.
 Crossbills throw those rules out the window.
 When a roving flock comes to a forest where lots of cones are ripening, they settle in, build nests and lay eggs.

 After the young birds are old enough to fly, if the seed supply is starting to run out, the flock may move on.
 Those particular birds might never visit the place again after food runs out.
 Crossbills don’t follow the guidelines of a calendar or a map.
 They raise young at almost any time of year, whenever they find a good cone crop.
 For example, in one area of eastern Canada, white-winged crossbills have been found nesting at four different times in one year—in February, April, July and September—feeding on seeds of three different kinds of spruce.